Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-To implement BTM, we set the number of topic as 20.
+To implement BTM, we set the topic number to 20.
 For the hyper-parameters, we assigned $\alpha$ = 3 and $\beta$ = 0.01.
 Since our main goal is to visualize the topic relationships, we empirically searched and determined the hyper-parameters.
-The posterior distribution of topic-word was estimated using the Gibbs sampler, where we generated samples with 50,000 iterations after the 20,000 burn-in iterations, and then implemented thinning for every $100^{\text{th}}$ iteration.
-Table~\ref{btm2} shows the structure of topic-word distribution indicating degree of relatedness of words to a specific topic.
+The posterior distribution of the topic-word was estimated using the Gibbs sampler.
+Specifically, we generated samples with 50,000 iterations after the 20,000 burn-in iterations and then implemented thinning for every $100^{\text{th}}$ iteration.
+In each topic-word distribution obtained from BTM, words with high probabilities characterize the topic.